-<Insert ‘Figure 6_Smart Man.jpg’ here>
+<Insert ‘Figure 6.6 Smart Man.jpg’ here>

-Figure 6.
-Participant dressing the part with tour guide Pam Beddard on the right.
+Figure 6.6 Participant dressing the part with tour guide Pam Beddard on the right.
 Looking for Archie, December 2021.
 Photograph by Charlotte Crofts.

 Dressing up in vintage style, or as characters from Grant’s films, is positively encouraged during the Cary Comes Home Festival, with prizes for the best dressed at our gala screenings.
 Dedicated fans take this further and dress up for the whole festival.
 For the walking tour, participants are encouraged to dress appropriately, whatever the weather.
 The fact that some participants choose to don outfits that would not look out of place in a Cary Grant film represents a playful approach to engaging with Bristol’s screen heritage.

 This playful, performative mode particularly comes to the fore in the way that participants engage with the Cary Grant statue in Millennium Square.
 All iterations of the tour traditionally end here.
 In November 2017, and in subsequent years, the statue was incorporated into the snug of the Aprés Bar as part of the Christmas Fair.
 We usually have an arrangement with the bar to secure the area immediately surrounding the statue and participants were invited to toast “our Archie” with a complimentary glass of prosecco, whilst filling in our audience surveys.
 Ending the tour at the statue with a toast contributes towards a sense of communitas and provides an opportunity for participants to reflect on their experience of the tour.
-But what is most fascinating is the way in which participants tend to spontaneously interact with the statue, touching it, even hugging and kissing it, posing for photographs which they then share on social media (see Figure 7).
+But what is most fascinating is the way in which participants tend to spontaneously interact with the statue, touching it, even hugging and kissing it, posing for photographs which they then share on social media (see Figure 6.7).